—York University, 2019/2020 —

 For an overview of this service and the University’s policies regarding Turnitin.com, please see: http://www.yorku.ca/academicintegrity/students/turnitin-students.htm.
 It is very simple to use.
 Go to www.turnitin.com for instructions on how to create a user profile.
 You can use whatever email address you wish but it must be a working one since you will receive emails over the course of the year.
 It is recommended that you NOT use internet email accounts (e.g., Hotmail, Yahoo, etc.).
 You create your own password so make it easy to remember.
 The address to create an account and submit assignments is: www.turnitin.com.
 You will also require the following information to sign in initially.

-List of geographic sites available HERE and a practice map available HERE.
+List of geographic sites available HERE and HERE for a large practice map and HERE for a practice map focusing on locations in Israel.
 Students can learn their locations from IB and the maps found at the back of NOAB.
 SPELLING WILL COUNT IN GRADING.
 The map quiz takes place in the first 15 minutes of class.
 WARNING: there will be one sitting only for this quiz, with one exception: students with compelling reasons (medical concerns, family emergencies) will be allowed to write on another date.

 1. You must submit your tutorial assignment to the correct Turnitin.com site on time.
 If it is not submitted by 7:00 P.M. of each class that an assignment is required it is too late.